-- K3-K5 students do not have a specific Mass day uniform and will wear the regular uniform for Mass. - GIRLS (1-6): White "Peter Pan" blouse bearing the school insignia with the plaid baby doll style or dropped waist jumper, or navy skort, or houndstooth front wrap skort (#23). - BOYS (1-6): White oxford shirt with the school insignia and long (no shorts) uniform pants. - In grades 5 and 6, boys must wear the striped MCPS Mass tie with the white oxford shirt. - Shoes must follow the uniform requirement for boys and girls. - Hoodies or t-shirts are not permitted for Mass. - Outerwear should be the uniform sweater, crewneck sweatshirt, or gray soft shell jacket with the school insignia.
+- K3-K5 students do not have a specific Mass day uniform and will wear the regular uniform for Mass. - GIRLS (1-6): White "Peter Pan" blouse bearing the school insignia with the plaid baby doll style or dropped waist jumper, or navy skort, or houndstooth front wrap skort (#23). - BOYS (1-6): White oxford shirt with the school insignia and long (no shorts) uniform pants.

+- In grades 5 and 6, boys must wear the striped MCPS Mass tie with the white oxford shirt. - Shoes must follow the uniform requirement for boys and girls. - Hoodies or t-shirts are not permitted for Mass.
+Outerwear should be the uniform sweater, navy crewneck sweatshirt, or gray soft shell jacket with the school insignia.
-Elementary dress down days: On dress-down days, students may wear non-uniform outfits, but no sleeveless outfits are permitted, and all items must be appropriate in fit and length.
-Leggings are only permissible if worn under a dress or skirt of appropriate length.
-Leggings should not be worn as pants.
-Shoes must still follow the regular uniform guidelines but do not have to be uniform colors.

-Occasionally, we will have theme days where students will wear blue jeans or uniform bottoms with a t-shirt.
+Elementary dress down days:

+- On dress-down days, students may wear non-uniform outfits, but no sleeveless outfits are permitted, and all items must be appropriate in fit and length. - Leggings are only permissible if worn under a dress, skirt, or shirt that fully covers the hips. - Shoes must still follow the regular uniform guidelines but do not have to be uniform colors. - Occasionally, we will have theme days where students will wear blue jeans or uniform bottoms with a t-shirt.
 The kind, color, or style of t-shirt will be indicated according to the theme of the day but will never allow offensive language or pictures.